kyphan38/web/assets/docs/technical/soft skills/2-ipl.md

   - The speaker worked in a company where leadership was mostly critical and reactive even when things were done right, feedback was negative
   - The culture rewarded "firefighting" and urgent problem-solving, but rarely encouraged proactive thinking or innovation
   - As a result, the teams didn't feel empowered.
 They didn't improve processes, systems, or collaboration because they weren't supported to do so
-  - A new leader entered the picture with a different mindset: instead of praising people just for reacting, he recognized behaviors that embodied company values like learning from failure, innovating, and improving systems so issues wouldn't repeat
+  - A new leader entered the picture with a different mindset: Instead of praising people just for reacting, he recognized behaviors that embodied company values like learning from failure, innovating, and improving systems so issues wouldn't repeat
   - This shift encouraged people to stop plugging leaks and start redesigning the wall to stop surviving and start evolving
   - Ultimately, leadership became about rewarding principles-driven effort, not just outcomes about valuing the journey, not just the finish line
   - The story reinforces that empowerment is built on trust, support, and giving people space to grow, experiment, and contribute no matter your title or role